UKPLab/sentence-transformers/docs/sentence_transformer/training_overview.md

 - Use a dictionary of :class:`~datasets.Dataset` instances (or a :class:`~datasets.DatasetDict`) as the ``train_dataset`` and ``eval_dataset``.
 - (Optional) Use a dictionary of loss functions mapping dataset names to losses.
 Only required if you wish to use different loss function for different datasets.

 Each training/evaluation batch will only contain samples from one of the datasets.
-The order in which batches are samples from the multiple datasets is defined by the :class:`~sentence_transformers.training_args.MultiDatasetBatchSamplers` enum, which can be passed to the :class:`~sentence_transformers.training_args.SentenceTransformersTrainingArguments` via ``multi_dataset_batch_sampler``.
+The order in which batches are samples from the multiple datasets is defined by the :class:`~sentence_transformers.training_args.MultiDatasetBatchSamplers` enum, which can be passed to the :class:`~sentence_transformers.training_args.SentenceTransformerTrainingArguments` via ``multi_dataset_batch_sampler``.
 Valid options are:

 - ``MultiDatasetBatchSamplers.ROUND_ROBIN``: Round-robin sampling from each dataset until one is exhausted.
 With this strategy, it’s likely that not all samples from each dataset are used, but each dataset is sampled from equally.
 - ``MultiDatasetBatchSamplers.PROPORTIONAL`` (default): Sample from each dataset in proportion to its size.
 With this strategy, all samples from each dataset are used and larger datasets are sampled from more frequently.